nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Storing the appointment was a challenge too.
 We store each appointment in the involved doctor and patient such that we can search for their appointments more easily as well as a separate list in the model, that has all the appointments.
 We had to create new JsonAdaptedAppointment class for this purpose.

 ### Undo and Redo
 As we wanted to allow our users to revert back some mistakes, we implemented the undo and redo functions, which are fairly new compared to the existing functions that are mainly CRUD related.
 These changes had to be tied to each individual commands as we had to store the different states of the system before and after each operation is performed.
 Hence, the code changes were across many files and had to be linked well for it to work.
+Additionally, we faced a challenge coming up with the best possible implementation, as there were multiple ways for us to revert the data files.
+We eventually decided on storing an ArrayList of AddressBooks and faced a challenge figuring out how to update the UI, which we eventually managed to resolve through extensive searching and fixing.

 ## **Appendix: Instructions for manual testing**